qoocku/erlang-startup-file/README.md

    name which is used as the node name prefix.
 3. Connects the brand new named node to the "toolbar" node.

-Note that in order to do (1) the "epmd" must be also started which this script do automagically for me.
+Note that in order to do (1) the "epmd" must be also started which this script does automagically for me.
 Sweet.

 Enjoy.